SmartThingsUle/DLNA-PLAYER/README.md

 Revision History
 ----------------
 **Version 1.9.5
-* protocol fix compatible con x-rincon-mp3radio protocol needed by sonos to play external sources
+* protocol fix compatible con x-rincon-mp3radio needed by sonos to play external sources

-**Version 1.9.1
+**Version 1.9.2
-* External TTS Function, This is a temporal fix, whe hope Smarthings fix the TTS function, Once Smartthings fix the function , you must to return to normal media player
+* External TTS Function, allows to use an alternative of TTS build in Function

 **Version 1.9.0
 * No device present detection